RedHatNordicsSA/ansible-roadshow/labs/lab-1/README.md

 ansible -i hosts all -m ping
 ```

 This command will run the ping command on all servers in the hosts file (specified by -i).
-The -u parameter is used to sign into the servers as the root user. ** If the previous step failed, you might be asked to accept the identity of the servers.** Type yes for each server.
+The -u parameter is used to sign into the servers as the root user.
+>**If the previous step failed, you might be asked to accept the identity of the servers.**
+Then: type yes for each server.
 After running the ping command, you'll have following output

 ```
 35.159.18.245 | SUCCESS => {